Usevalad-eng/Qaseio/testCases.md

 ### -click Add steps button
 ### -fill in required fields
 ### -click Save button
-## Expected result: test case is created
+## Expected result: test case with expected name is created
 ### Severity: High
 ## 4.2 Delete test case:
 ### -log in to the app